lukas-karsch/thesis/vault/Thesis/Literature/Topics I should not miss.md

     - **Topics to Research:** Required skill set for developers, availability of tooling/frameworks (Event Store, Kafka, etc.) versus common CRUD tools (SQL, ORMs).
 The necessity of combining ES with CQRS for practical read models.

-- **Versioning and Schema Evolution:**
-    - **Question:** How does the immutability of events in ES—a core feature—complicate the essential process of **event versioning** when business requirements or event schemas change over time?
-How does this compare to schema migrations in a traditional relational CRUD database?

-    - **Topics to Research:** Event-upcasting strategies, schema migration tools in both models, the cost of backward compatibility in ES.

 - **State Reconstruction and Snapshots:**
     - **Question:** Since the current state in ES is derived by **replaying** all past events, how is performance maintained for long-lived aggregates?
 What are the complexities and overhead of implementing and managing **snapshots** in Event Sourcing?

     - **Topics to Research:** Snapshotting frequency, storage overhead for events versus current state, and the read-model complexity (projections) in CQRS/ES systems.

 ---
 ## ⚖️ Architectural Trade-offs and Consistency
 This section focuses on the fundamental nature of data storage and consistency models.
 - **Data Consistency Models:**